 Videography is defined as "The art or process of making video films."
 In the modern business market it has become closely associated with video work outside of motion pictures or television.
-Commonly synonymous with "one man show" a videographer is a jack of all trades profession that handles both the recording and editing of digital video footage.
+Commonly synonymous with a "one man show" a videographer is a jack of all trades profession that handles both the visual/sound recording and editing of digital video footage.

 Digital Video: A Brief History

 Current technology makes use of digital footage recorded and stored to memory cards.
 While tapes are still an available format, memory cards are highly favored.
 Starting in 2003, tapeless video recording became popular as Sony and Panasonic produced memory cards capable of recording digital video footage, and later on, HD footage.
 The tapeless format of memory cards allows for the easy transfer and editing of video footage.
-As such, it has become highly supported with digital video cameras made by all major manufactures, such as JVC, Sony, Panasonic, and so on.
+As such, it has become highly supported with digital video cameras made by all major manufactures, such as Sony, Panasonic, JVC and so on.

 What Videographers Do